b-lukaszuk/BS_wJ_eng/contents/altruism.md

 ```

 Now, whenever we use `Player` in our code (as a variable type) we will be able
-to use one of the six informative and mnemonic names (`naive gullible
+to use one of the seven informative and mnemonic names (`naive gullible
 unforgiving paybacker unfriendly abusive egoist`).
 The same goes for `Choice`
 our players will make (`cooperate` and `betray`).
 Note, however, that in this
 last case the `Choices` are followed by the number code.
 We didn't have to do
 that since by default the enums are internally stored as consecutive integers
 that start at 0.
 Still, we did it to emphasize our plan to use this property of
 our new type in the near future.

-We did this because per problem description `unforgiving` monkey always betrays
+Namely, per problem description `unforgiving`
-its partner when it was itself betrayed more than three times in the past.
-To
+monkey always betrays its partner when it was itself betrayed more than three
-that end we will need to count the betrayals.
+times in the past.
+To that end we will need to count the betrayals.

 ```jl
 s = """